Question: Do I need a hair and/or makeup consultation?

 go to this website to verify if they are licensed https://www.breeze.ca.gov/datamart/mainMenu.do

 If they not licensed and represting themselves or promoting themselves as " Professional " hair and makeup artists, they are not..Report them!
-You would be helping future brides from being conned.
+You would be helping future brides from being taken advantage of.

-These " Hair and makeup artists " should be doing your wedding FOR FREE!! because it is illegal to be paid for Hair and make up services ( Cosmetology ) or just makeup ( Esthetician ) without a State Board license.
+These " Hair and makeup artists " should be doing your wedding at NO COSTS!! because it is illegal to be paid for Hair and make up services ( Cosmetology ) or just makeup ( Esthetician ) without a State Board license.

 2. Should have worked with many photographers, have many photos with photographer's credits on those photos..
 Call that photographer.